Neoclassical Features of the House

 Photo of the Villa Rotunda by Gunnar Ridderström on Unsplash.

-To better understand this style of architecture, I designed a 750 SF floor plan and built a model of it by hand.
+To better understand this style of architecture, I designed a 750 SF floor plan and built a model of the floor plan by hand.

 I developed this Neoclassical design and floor plan from scratch.
 It encompasses 1,200 heated square feet, which includes the first floor and loft, excluding the sunspace.